kezza2k7/estopiadevelopments/Discord Bots/custom.md

 5. You make a payment to us.

-6. The Discord Bot Developer will still be here to awnswer any follow questions or any changes to the plan.
+6. The Discord Bot Developer will still be here to awnswer any follow up questions or any changes to the plan.

 7. Your bot will be given to you ( Soruce Code / Hosted ).